 - Research Methodology and Methods

-The third and fourth years contain a number of optional workshops focusing on in-depth methodologies, writing, personal development, panel meetings, one half week and the viva voce.
+The third and fourth years contain some optional workshops focusing on in-depth methodologies, writing, personal development, panel meetings, a half-week of training to prepare you for your final submission and the viva voce.
 Additional input is tailored to meet individual study requirements.

 DBA researchers are required to attend all residential weeks at Cranfield School of Management.
 The expected time commitment (in addition to the residential Cohort/Campus weeks) is approximately 15-20 hours per week.